praveen24sriv/React/README.md

 - ComponentWillUnmount will be called (when component is gone from that page).
 It does clearInterval after unmounting.
 - ComponentDidUpdate does what when we need to render after some state variable changes , similar to dependency array in useEffect.

+# Custom Hooks

+- it is used to increase modularity on code
+- helping us to test our code better and increasing the efficiency
+- it is created normally as another js functio inside utils folder